TviNet/wavesense/README.md

 ## What it does?

-**AI-powered RTL design improvements through hypothesis and experimentation**
+**GPT-5 powered RTL design understanding through hypothesis and experimentation**

 WaveSense is an automated tool that uses GPT-5 to understand digital hardware designs by intelligently generating hypothesis, running simulations, and analyzing waveforms to build comprehensive mental models.
 This tool iteratively runs the experiments until a much better understanding of how chips actually behave is achieved.